When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Football, soccer, or whatever you want to call it, is in a similar position as the NFL in terms of games played on select days during the week, The Barclays Premier League has 38 games in a season, whereas leagues like Bundesliga and the MLS play 34 games total in a season.

-While that’s more than double the games that American Football offers up, it is a low amount of matchups compared to leagues like the NHL, NBA or MLB.
+While that’s more than double the games that American Football offers up, it is a low amount of matchups compared to leagues like the NHL, NBA, or MLB.
 Playoff games in this league are also a one-game, winner takes all format.
 In the NHL, NBA, and MLB, playoff series are between five and seven games (other than the one-game, Wild Card matchup in Major League Baseball).

 While betting on one sport allows you to become an expert in one area, this might be the glaring flaw to only sticking to one sport.

 By giving yourself more options for betting on sports, you will be able to find better deals in the marketplace.
-Every online sports betting site offers their own personalized bets for their customers, and the growth of these online platforms means that the sports betting landscape is anything but a monopoly.
+Every online sports betting site offers its own personalized bets for their customers, and the growth of these online platforms means that the sports betting landscape is anything but a monopoly.

 With stiff competition for sports betting across the market, online sportsbooks are often competing with each other to offer the best deals.
 As you become more immersed in sports betting you will start discovering which platforms offer the best bets on a particular sport.